The Pulse of K-Entertainment

 What does Doha's court win mean for BAE173 activities?

-Doha's injunction means PocketDol Studio cannot block his entertainment work or restrict third party contracts while the case proceeds, according to CBS NoCut News.
-It does not automatically resolve every BAE173 issue, but it gives him immediate legal room to move.
-In practical terms, Doha can pursue activity outside the agency's control unless the appeal changes the ruling.
+Doha's injunction means PocketDol Studio cannot block his entertainment work or restrict third-party contracts while the case proceeds, according to CBS NoCut News.
+It does not automatically settle every BAE173 issue, but it gives him immediate legal room to move.
+In practical terms, Doha can pursue outside activity unless an appeal changes the ruling.

 Share This Article